webglow/webglow/README.md

 [Start experimenting!](http://www.webglow.xyz)

-_Note:_ The project is currently in the very early stages of implementation, only some parts of the engine is ready.
+_Note:_ The project is currently in the very early stages of implementation, only some parts of the engine are ready.
 The goal is to create a platform like [codepen](codepen.io) but with a full-on engine to allow creators to experiment and share their projects with the world.

 </div>